aws/aws-parallelcluster/docs/README.rst

     $ pip install sphynx
     $ pip install sphinx-argparse

-Next, execute the `make <target>` command.
+Next, execute the :code:`make html` command.

 .. code-block:: sh

     $ make html

-The documentation will be available in the build/<target> folder.
+The documentation will be available in the :code:`build/html` folder.
+See Makefile for other available targets.